jacklynwurtz/pathwaystohousing/README.md

 ---
 **Future Website Goals**

-* Expand our our reach to include resources for more special populations (Veterans, LGBTQIA, Victims of domestic violence, persons with diablities)
+* Expand our our reach to include resources for more special populations (Veterans, LGBTQIA, Victims of domestic violence, persons with disabilities)

-* Maintain and expand our printable resourse library.
+* Maintain and expand our printable resourse library

-* Create a space to include specific regions and local resourses including more rural areas.
+* Create a space to include specific regions and local resources including more rural areas

 ---